Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Details of experiments

 We generated random graphs from the ER model with 10 observed variables and edge probability $0.2$.
-We randomly selected 20 pairs of observed variables and introduced a hidden confounder between each pair, and another 20 pairs of observed variables and add a hidden intermediate variable between each pair.
+We randomly selected 20 pairs of observed variables and introduced a hidden confounder between each pair, and for another 20 pairs of observed variables, we added a hidden intermediate variable.
 We generated $50$ random graphs in this way.
 For each random graph, we generated one dataset with the same process as in Section~\ref{sec:experiment_illustrative}.
 Each dataset contains $500$ samples.
-We ran the algorithms with confidence level $\alpha = 0.05$, $0.1$, and $0.2$.
+We ran the algorithms with significance level $\alpha = 0.05$, $0.1$, and $0.2$.
 The results are shown in Fig.~\ref{fig:ER_exp}.
 CAM-UV-X achieves performance comparable to that of CAM-UV.